 If you would like more information about transferring your membership from another Junior League to the Junior League of Jacksonville, please email Transfers@JLJacksonville.org.

 The Junior League of Jacksonville uses the following criteria for consideration of prospective members:

 - Must be at least 22 years old as of June 1 of the year in which membership would begin (There is no maximum age to join!)

 - Reside within the Jacksonville admissions area of Duval, Clay, Nassau, St. Johns, Flagler, Baker, or Putnam Counties (in Florida) and Camden County (in Georgia)

 - Demonstrate an interest in volunteerism and a commitment to community service

 New members complete a comprehensive training series that allows them to learn about our League structure and programs, as well as experience some of our community programs first-hand.
-The series includes large group meetings, advisor-led small group meetings, educational courses, a tour of Junior League of Jacksonville community landmarks, Whale of a Sale group shifts, a community project, and attending other League functions such as general membership meetings.
+The series includes large group meetings, advisor-led small group meetings, educational courses, a tour of Junior League of Jacksonville community landmarks, group community shifts, a new member project, and attending other League functions such as general membership meetings.